esoterictemplates/template/SECURITY.md

 ## Reporting a Vulnerability

-Please join our [Discord server][discord] and create a ticket in order to report the vulnerability in a private and secure manner.
-Alternatively, you can email us at [foundationesoteric@gmail.com][email].
+Please [contact us][contact] in order to report the vulnerability in a private and secure manner.

 <!-- Link aliases -->